 You can see our recommended setting here.

 480p content, like from DVDs, looks decent and there are no artifacts.

 The Vizio P65Q9-H1 upscales 720p content, like from cable boxes, fairly well.

 1080p content looks good, and there are no issues with the upscaling.

-This TV uses a BGR sub-pixel structure and may affect text clarity when using the TV as a PC monitor.
+This TV uses a BGR sub-pixel structure and may affect text clarity when using it as a PC monitor.
 You can read more about it here.